Growing Banana

 Here are some frequently asked questions we received from farmers regarding growing Bananas.

-• Frequency depends on local conditions and irrigation presence.
-Some farmers can apply up to 24 times a year but using more eficcient fertilizers such number can also be optimized.
+• Frequency depends on local conditions and irrigation practices.
+Some farmers apply fertilizers up to 24 times a year, but farmers can reduce the number of applications by choosing and using more efficient fertilizers.